SPONSORED BY: ASC Master Class

 About the Project

-Titanic, of course, was a box-office titan and rapidly annihilated box-office records and virtually swept the Academy Awards in 1998.
+Titanic was a box-office titan, annihilated box-office records and virtually swept the Academy Awards in 1998.
 This was due to James Cameron’s skill at crafting a compelling romantic tale of a lower-class man (Leonardo DiCaprio) and an upper-class lady (Kate Winslet) finding love at precisely the moment that the legendary ship strikes an iceberg and sinks.

 Rich craftsmanship in virtually all production categories — including groundbreaking digital visual effects work coupled with the extensive use of traditional miniatures — was central to this effort.
 Cinematographer Russell Carpenter, ASC was also a crucial contributor.
 Joining the project in progress as it was ramping up at Fox Baja Studios in Mexico — after Caleb Deschanel, ASC had completed photographing the present day-set sequences of the picture in Nova Scotia — Carpenter found himself surmounting a host of visual, technical, creative and budgetary challenges en route to capturing Academy and ASC awards for best cinematography in 1998.
 How he did it, and how the experience impacted his life are among the topics he discussed with AC on the occasion of the 20th anniversary of the film’s release.